Nothing Phone (3a) deals

 The Nothing Phone (3a) is in our catalog but no UK retailer currently stocks it.

-Budget buyers who want a distinctive, well-designed phone with a telephoto camera, bright display, and Nothing's signature Glyph Interface, without spending more than £400.
+Budget buyers who want a distinctive, well-designed phone with a telephoto camera, bright display, and Nothing's signature Glyph Interface, without paying flagship money.

 Nothing Phone (3a)